Sapporo Breweries: Yebisu

 Yebisu comes in two main varieties: Yebisu (Premium), a Dortmunder/export lager, and Yebisu Black, a dark lager.
 There are also occasional special varieties that are limited in distribution area and time.
 In April 2007, for example, there was a green-label "The Hop" variety.

 The modern-day Yebisu is positioned as Sapporo's "luxury" beer label.
 Sapporo describes it as a beer brand with "a touch of class".
 It is a 100% malt beer.

 Yebisu is notable in that its Japanese name includes the now-obsolete kana character we (ヱ or ゑ) for the even-older ye reading, an anachronism in keeping with historical kana orthography.
 This can lead to confusion when romanized, as the "Y" is not pronounced.
 The Tokyo neighborhood of Ebisu was named for the beer, which was originally produced there, though its name is spelled with a conventional e kana instead of we.
-The pronunciations of both "Yebisu" and "Ebisu" are the same.
+The pronunciations of "Yebisu" and "Ebisu" are the same.